fedeceri85/DeafChatbot/README.md

 # Hearing Loss Assistant Chatbot

-A PyQt5-based chatbot application specialized for hearing loss education, developed by the Hearing Research Group at the University of Sheffield.
+A LLM-based chatbot application specialized for hearing loss education, developed by the Hearing Research Group at the University of Sheffield.

 ## Requirements